bbbbbr/gimp-tilemap-helper/README.md

 Native compile/install on Linux using below.

 ```
-gimptool-2.0 --install file-tilemap-export.c
+make

-    or
+(and then copy to your GIMP plugin folder, depends on version)
- make (and then copy to your GIMP plugin folder, depends on version)
+* "plugin-gimp-tilemap-helper"

 Plug-in folder locations:
  Linux: ~/.gimp-2.8/plug-ins